ptsteadman/notebook/stories/summer-of-entropy.md

 "Why, what's up?"

 Justine sat down on her stoop, and looked at Chris quizzically.
-Justine could deal with this, thought Chris.
-She was a senior in art school and probably dealt with a lot of fucked up things.
+Justine could deal with the Elkie thing, thought Chris.
+She was a tough senior in art school, and probably had heard a lot of fucked up things.
 "Someone I know killed themselves by jumping off a roof," said Chris, still standing.

 "At a fancy party?
 I think I saw this," said Justine.
-Elkie's face was on the cover of papers in the bodegas; Chris had noticed that they were going with the Hasidic angle, not the tech angle.
+Chris had noticed that the papers in the bodega were going with the Hasidic angle, not the tech angle.

 "Yeah, you probably did.
 I met her at a programming thing."

-"That's messed up, are you okay?"
-Chris felt a stab of affection for his well-dressed friend, who had once told him that she looked forward to one day rekindling their relationship in a different city, maybe Hong Kong, when they were older.
+"That's messed up.
+You okay?"

 "Yeah.
 I didn't know her that well, it's just disorienting."

+Chris felt a stab of affection for his well-dressed friend, who had once told him that they  would one day rekindle their romantic relationship in a different city, maybe Hong Kong, when they were older.

 "I know.
 How old was she?"

 "Thirty, I think."

 "Oh.
 Not married, right?
-I think a lot of women start having problems at that age, like serious mental health problems."
+It seems like women start having problems at that age, like serious mental health problems."

 Chris made a face.

 "I really hope that's not how it works," he said.
-"That's too bleak."
+"That's so bleak."

-"The whole body positivity 'everyone is beautiful' thing is delusional bullshit," said Justine without affect.
-"I know I'm not beautiful, looking at Korean Instagram models makes that obvious.
-I accept my body, I don't love it."
+"Yeah, but the whole 'body-positivity-everyone-is-beautiful' thing is such bullshit," said Justine without affect.

-Chris was taken a bit by surprise.
+Chris didn't say anything.
 Someone in middle school had once told him that he was really handsome until he opened his mouth.

+"I know I'm not beautiful, I look at Korean Instagram models.
+I accept my body, I don't love it.
+I'm not deluded."

+Chris felt surprised that Justine was saying these things.

 "I mean, isn't beauty a pretty arbitrary thing?" he said.

 "Well, yes.
 But so what?
 That doesn't change how it affects *your* life."

-Chris felt really crazy, he looked at Justine in a new light.
-He recognized in her something he was starting to see in a lot of his peers: a rapid onset of entropy, a cascade of shit getting real, an unravelling of the fantasy world of youth.
-Chris was making $120,000 a year, and he still felt like a loser half the time, because he had imagined so much more and it was becoming obvious that it wasn't going to happen.
+Chris was starting to feel really weird.
+He looked at Justine in a new, unpleasantly objective light, recognizing in her something he was starting to see in a lot of his peers: a rapid onset of entropy, a cascade of shit getting real, an unravelling of the fantasy world of youth.
+Chris felt like a loser half the time, and he was making $120,000 a year.
+He had imagined so much more.
 How did Elkie feel?
 Her app development 'company': brutal.
 She had so much to learn, so much complexity to master before she could even start making valuable things.

-"I don't know that I agree with you," he said.
+"I don't know that I agree with you," Chris said.
 "I would rather people be happy.
-It's all in our heads anyways.
-I'm a computer person, I guess I always think that things can be fixed."
+It's all in our heads anyways."

+"I'm a computer person, I always think that things can be fixed," he said.

+Justine laughed.
+"Good fucking luck," she said.

-After they finished talking, Chris started walking home.
-The bar he'd met Elkie at was on the way, and Chris went in and sat at the bar.
+After they finished talking, Chris decided to walk home.
+It was dark and he was sweating.

+Chris stopped at the bar where he had met Elkie.
+Of course it was on the way home.
 He drank two draft beers, thinking.

 As waited to close out his tab, a woman who looked kind of like Kristen Dunst said 'hi' and asked Chris how he was doing.